-The next morning the sunrise wakes me up early, shining on the mountains.
+The sunrise wakes me early the following day, shining on the mountains.
 I take in the inspiring view (without even getting out of bed) for about an hour before gathering my things and heading out of town for my next destination.

-I stop at Hurricane Coffee in nearby Enterprise, Oregon, which is fantastic and drop by M. Crow, a stylish general store, operated since 1906, in Lostine, Oregon before my foot gets heavy on the pedal for the long journey ahead.
-To continue with me on my road trip, check out the article about The Dalles, Oregon.
+I stop at Hurricane Coffee in nearby Enterprise, Oregon, which is fantastic, and drop by M. Crow, a stylish general store, operated since 1906, in Lostine, Oregon, before my foot gets heavy on the pedal for the long journey ahead.
+To continue my road trip, check out the article about The Dalles, Oregon.

 Joseph, Oregon and the Wallowa Mountains — planning information if you go